sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/200 - field-query-object/draft.md

 hidden: true
 ---

-destined for method object
+destined for method object topic
 ====

-xRangeFilter
+xRangeFilter example
 ----

 In combination with the Document Range method, the X Range Filter parameters defines a "column" that is bounded at the top and bottom by text.